Csantos07/816-v2/README.md

 ## Next Steps
-- Responsive design
-  - find the limits

-- Need to move the button up on mobile
-- Responsive provider page
+- Best practice for responsiveness?
+- animations ... lets make it look more modern

+- New wireframes... testimonials

 ---

 ## Finished

+- Basic responsive design.. is it best practice?
+- Google analytics
 - Responsiveness for header and footer logo
 - More Responsive splash logo